ckeditor/ckeditor5/packages/ckeditor5-ui/docs/features/blocktoolbar.md

 ## Demo

 <info-box hint>
-	Move the caret around the content with the balloon editor below to see the block toolbar button following the selection.
-Click the button (&#182;) to use the toolbar, for example, to create a header or insert an image.
-See the {@link examples/builds/balloon-block-editor balloon block editor example} page, too.
+	In the editor below, move the caret around the content.
+You'll see that the block toolbar button (&#182;) is following your selection.
+Click the button to show the toolbar.
 </info-box>

 {@snippet features/blocktoolbar}